 The RDA* is a bike designed specifically for daily commuting.
-It was the first production bike from Milk Bikes and is available on a made-to-order basis, priced from £1675.00.
-Get in touch for more information.
+It was the first production bike from Milk Bikes.
+(The RDA is not currently available)

 The frame and forks have been designed from the ground up, with one goal in mind – being a super-commuter; it's clean, quiet and functional.